BMW to start producing face masks

-MUNICH (Reuters) - German carmaker BMW (BMWG.DE) will start producing face masks to help protect its own staff and the public against the spread of the new coronavirus, Chief Executive Oliver Zipse said on Wednesday.
+MUNICH, April 8 (Reuters) - German carmaker BMW will start producing face masks to help protect its own staff and the public against the spread of the new coronavirus, Chief Executive Oliver Zipse said on Wednesday.

 Zipse said BMW would soon be able to produce several hundred thousand masks per day.